Advice > Product management

 See Tell me about a time you dealt with conflict: 5 ways to answer for a deep-dive on this question.

 Remember, you'll probably be asked more behavioral questions than any other type, so it's worth preparing your "stories" thoroughly.
-Make sure you have 3-4 minute answers prepared to the questions below.
+Make sure you have 3-4 minute answers prepared for the questions below.
+Check out our video on how to prepare a story bank.

 More example behavioral questions: